 In 2012, the James Beard Foundation awarded Hugh’s first cookbook A New Turn in the South: Southern Flavors Reinvented for Your Kitchen, published by Clarkson Potter, Best Cookbook in the field of American Cooking.

 For Full Bio, Click Here

 Jason Zygmont is a well-traveled chef, a fact that’s reflected in his food.
-After graduating from UGA in 2007 with a philosophy degree, Jason began a period of cooking and globe-trotting that took him to kitchens in some of Europe’s great cities.
+Five and Ten’s executive chef began a period of cooking and globe-trotting in 2007 after graduating from UGA with a philosophy degree.
 After stints in Chapel Hill and New York, Jason took a six-month sabbatical in Barcelona, reaching out to restaurants such as Drolma and Alkimia for the opportunity to come and learn in their kitchens.

 Feeling the call of the South, Jason then returned to Atlanta, where he spent time at Woodfire Grill, Restaurant Eugene and Empire State South.
 At ESS, he caught Hugh’s eye with his skill set, breadth of experience and leadership.
-Keeping an eye on Jason’s progress as he moved on to a half-year in the kitchens of Noma in Copenhagen, followed by a 10-month stretch at Thomas Keller’s Per Se in New York, Hugh fixed on Jason for the executive chef at his flagship restaurant.
+Keeping an eye on his progress as he moved on to a half-year in the kitchens of Noma in Copenhagen, followed by a 10-month stretch at Thomas Keller’s Per Se in New York, Hugh fixed on Jason for the executive chef position at his flagship restaurant.

 From UGA to the kitchens of 5&10, Jason has taken a winding path back to where he started, bringing with him high-level technique, an expansive palate and a respect for locality, no matter where he’s cooking.